PsiUpsilonEI/Bylaws/README.md

 1. All motions of amendment must be in writing and seconded by two active members.
 2. After the motion is made at a Chapter meeting, one (1) week shall pass before voting on the motion.
 3. The motion must be ratified by a Class C vote.

+### Section 5: Chapter Policy

+1. Chapter policies modify the bylaws temporarily and will cease to be in effect at the end of the academic year of their passing.
+2. After a chapter policy expires, it cannot become a chapter policy again.
+It must either become an amendment by a Class C vote or not be in effect ever again.
+3. All motions of chapter policy must be in writing and seconded by two active members.
+4. After the motion is made at a Chapter meeting, one (1) week shall pass before voting on the motion.
+5. The motion must be ratified by a Class B and Class D vote.

 ## Article II: Voting